Stopping smoking

 The PHA works in partnership with local councils, who are authorised to enforce smoking legislation.
 They have ensured compliance through spot checks and investigation of complaints, and have employed test purchasing to ensure tobacco products are not sold to children.
 Test purchasing involves children asking for cigarettes or tobacco in shops and supermarkets, and when these products are sold, the council officers subsequently take action against the seller.

-PHA E-cigarettes position statement
+PHA e-cigarettes position statement and vaping

 Click here for the PHA's position statement on E-cigarettes.